Limber up!

 Drawing Warm-Up Exercises I use in my drawing process.

 Drawing exercises are a fun way I improve my skills, build confidence, and practice my general drawing skills.
 Warm-up exercises are just as important for drawing as they are for any physical activity.
 They prepare my body and mind for the task at hand, increasing blood flow and flexibility, and help to set me up for a targeted project execution.
+I set up a few exercises if I have had a few days off from drawing or before I start a new project that requires specific skills.

 The following list are my favourites -